 Ambac Assurance Corp. sued JPMorgan Chase & Co.
-(JPM), accusing the company’s EMC Mortgage and Bear Stearns units of fraud and breach of contract over the sale of mortgage-backed securities.
+(JPM:US), accusing the company’s EMC Mortgage and Bear Stearns units of fraud and breach of contract over the sale of mortgage-backed securities.

 The lawsuit is the second filed in New York State Supreme by the insurer against JPMorgan Chase & Co. over the investments, a central part of the housing bubble that helped push the U.S. into the biggest recession since the 1930s.
 Ambac sued the New York-based bank in February 2011, claiming it was fraudulently induced to participate in the investments.